Help Us Reimagine Recreation

 - March 24 and 25: The Department conducted virtual stakeholder meetings.
 Stakeholders included Department staff, City leadership, RCPS representatives, contracted program partners, neighborhood leaders, and City Council.

-- April 22: The Department is hosting a virtual input meeting for the general public.
-To attend, click the button below for the Zoom link.
+- April 22, 6-8 PM: The Department hosted a virtual input meeting for the general public.
+To view a video of the meeting, click here.